 5. The first NFL player in history to rush for over 1000 yards in a season was the Bears’ Beattie Feathers, who accomplished the feat in his rookie season of 1934.
 He ran for 1,004 yards in only 11 games; His extremely impressive 8.4 yards per carry is still an NFL record.
 What makes all of this quirky is the fact that Feathers never again came close to his astonishing 1934 stats.
 In fact, his next best rushing yardage total was only 350 yards in 1936.

 6. In the 1940 NFL Championship game the Bears beat the Washington Redskins 73-0.
-Most Bears fans know of this game and its place in the league's lore.
-What most of them don't realize is that the game was halted in the fourth quarter so that referees could ask the Bears to try for two extra points instead of kicking for one as they were down to their last football.
+Most Bears fans know of this game and its place in the league’s lore.
+What most of them don’t realize is that the game was halted in the fourth quarter so that the referee could ask the Bears to run for their extra points instead of kicking as they were down to their last football.
 Coach George Halas was only too happy to comply.

 7. In 1952 the Bears lost on Thanksgiving day to the Dallas Texans.
 On it’s own merit a rather mundane statistic.
 But as it turns out, that was the only victory in the short history of the Dallas Team.
 The Texans played for only one year before folding from the NFL.
 Not only that, but their only franchise win, the aforementioned victory against the Bears, occurred in Akron, Ohio because the team could no longer afford to play in Dallas.

 8. The Bears trademark “C’ logo was first displayed on their helmets in 1962.
 It was redesigned in 1974 by adding the teams primary colors to the existing logo.
 That redesign happened exactly 45 years ago.
 The quirky part of this one is the Bears logo is the exact same design used by the Chicago Cardinals from 1920 to 1947.
 The Cardinals were defunct so the Bears took their logo.